 Large output masses and their centers of gravity outside the shaft extensions can lead to resonance in operation.
 This can result in damage to the bearings and shaft.
+In an explosive atmosphere, there is a risk of explosion.
+Death, serious injury, or material damage can result.

-Ensure that the permissible loads for the forces on the shaft extension are adhered to in accordance with the catalog data or configuration data.
+• Ensure that the permissible loads for the forces on the shaft extension are adhered to in accordance with the catalog data or configuration data.